barbatus/ng2-meteor-accounts/README.md

 ```
 if you want to allow logining with Facebook.

-Original doc can be found here.
+Original doc can be found [here](http://docs.meteor.com/#/full/meteor_loginwithexternalservice).

-`loginOptions` is used to provide the following info:
+`loginOptions` is used to provide with the following info:

 ```ts
 {